Go through blogs about our services and products which are more informative and interesting!

 The need for learning the English language the right way is urgent.
 It is evident that English is taught all over the world, but effective communication in the right way can only happen if the language is taught in the way its constructs are supposed to be used.
 A leeway is always given to the variations in creative writing, or in expressions that include surprisingly fresh additions from other languages.
 However, at the core, every language has its own essence that should not be tampered with.
 Hence, the right teaching and right tools to teach become paramount.
 Official and formal communication pose a new challenge in an environment where kids haven’t been taught the right use of the language.
 The defective teaching and learning lead to defective and stunted use of a language.
 Taught and learned correctly, a language can not only open new horizons for its proponents but also can revitalize whole societies with its creative genius.
 Hence, whatever may be the exigencies of the modern, technological, rapidly changing world, the age-old wisdom of learning a language as it is formed, structured and used must be respected.

-With this evident and immediate need for teaching, learning and using the English language in the right way, Sententia was born.
+With this evident and immediate need for teaching, learning and using the English language in the right way, Lanquill was born.

-Sententia is developed with the sole objective of helping the users of the English language use it in the best way possible by providing the right tools, engagement, and relationship.
-The motivation for creating Sententia comes from the ever-increasing population around the globe who want to adopt English in their daily lives, be it at the office, or at home.
+Lanquill is developed with the sole objective of helping the users of the English language use it in the best way possible by providing the right tools, engagement, and relationship.
+The motivation for creating Lanquill comes from the ever-increasing population around the globe who want to adopt English in their daily lives, be it at the office, or at home.

-Based on user preferences, Sententia offers context-sensitive suggestions and support in multiple regional languages.
+Based on user preferences, Lanquill offers context-sensitive suggestions and support in multiple regional languages.

 Plagiarism check can also be implemented in organizations who spend huge amounts of money in training and knowledge management of their employees.

-For those who would like to get personalized attention in their journey of learning, Sententia offers a platform where students and English teachers can meet and form an association.
-Sententia also offers discussion forums and panels for language related discussions and knowledge sharing.
+For those who would like to get personalized attention in their journey of learning, Lanquill offers a platform where students and English teachers can meet and form an association.
+Lanquill also offers discussion forums and panels for language related discussions and knowledge sharing.

-With the help of its varied tool sets, aids and support, Sententia wishes to change the way a clear majority of English users use the language – be it at home, in the campus or in the office.
-Because, Sententia believes that the first step towards a great relationship is great communication, and at the beginning of any great communication lies the right way of communication.
+With the help of its varied tool sets, aids and support, Lanquill wishes to change the way a clear majority of English users use the language – be it at home, in the campus or in the office.
+Because, Lanquill believes that the first step towards a great relationship is great communication, and at the beginning of any great communication lies the right way of communication.